 What causes restrictive cardiomyopathy?

 Many different causes can lead to RCM.
-These are mostly other medical conditions.
+These are mostly other health conditions.
 They include:

-- Amyloidosis, an abnormal buildup of protein in organs and tissues (the most common cause of RCM)
+- Amyloidosis, an abnormal buildup of protein in organs and tissues.
+This is the most common cause of RCM.

-- Hemochromatosis, a condition that occurs from an iron overload in the body
+- Hemochromatosis, a condition that occurs from an iron overload in the heart and body

 - Sarcoidosis, a disease that causes scarring of the heart

 - Eosinophilic endomyocardial disease, a disease caused by certain tumors, lymphomas, or parasitic disease

 - Scleroderma, a disease that causes hardening of tissues in the body

-- Radiation of the heart, a condition that may occur during cancer treatment
+- Radiation-induced heart disease, a condition that may occur from cancer radiation treatment

 - Certain rare genetic conditions.
 You may have increased risk if you have a family member with RCM.